booleanapp/docs/pages/apiv1/v1_unsubscribes.md

 ## POST /unsubscribes

 Used to unsubscribe an email through API.
-You can only unsubscribe an email to which a survey was already sent.
+You can only unsubscribe an email to which an email was already sent.

 ### JSON parameters